 Modern society is a sad state that produces many over-processed livers.
 When we overeat or eat processed or fried foods, or anytime we are exposed to environmental pollutants or stress, the liver becomes overworked and overloaded.
 When the liver is taxed, it can't process toxins and fat in an efficient way.
 There are many foods that can help cleanse the liver naturally by stimulating its natural ability to expel toxic waste from the body.

 In the past, I have discussed my favorite cleansing foods.
 The list in this article is a little more specific and focuses mainly on foods that can help cleanse your liver.
 All it takes is a few simple steps to promote normal liver health.
-In addition to taking a liver cleansing supplement, and performing at least two liver and gallbladder cleanses per year, eating the following foods is the best way to keep your liver healthy and functioning the way you need it to.
+In addition to taking a liver cleansing supplement, and performing at least two liver and gallbladder cleanses per year, eating the following foods is the best way to keep your liver healthy and functioning.
 I encourage you to incorporate these liver cleanse foods into your diet.

 Just a small amount of this pungent white bulb has the ability to activate liver enzymes that help your body flush out toxins.
 Garlic also holds high amounts of allicin and selenium, two natural compounds that aid in liver cleansing.

 High in both vitamin C and antioxidants, citrus fruits like grapefruit, oranges, limes, and lemons support the natural cleansing abilities of the liver.
 Have a small glass of freshly-squeezed grapefruit juice to boost production of the liver detoxification enzymes that help flush out carcinogens and other toxins.